gbv/paia/paia.md

 `application/x-www-form-urlencoded`.
 Request encoding ISO-8859-1 MAY be
 supported in addition to UTF-8 for these requests.

+Clients SHOULD include an approriate `User-Agent` request header with client name and version.

 The HTTP response content type of a PAIA response is a JSON object (HTTP header `Content-Type: application/json`) in UTF8, optionally wrapped as JSONP (HTTP header `Content-Type: application/javascript`).
 The charset SHOULD be included